Celebrity Bowling: Notable scores

-In Episode 70, the team of Michael Cole and Tige Andrews scored a 266, just 34 pins shy of a perfect score of 300.
+In Episode 70, Season 2 Episode 3, the team of Michael Cole and Tige Andrews scored a 266, just 34 pins shy of a perfect score of 300.
 Their game easily surpassed the 210 score needed to win a new car, which was the top prize at that time.
 Jed Allan remarked that the previous high score was a 206, which was reached by Greg Morris and John Beradino in Episode 10.
 Cole and Andrews recorded a "mark" (strike or spare) in every frame bowled, as did Morris and Beradino.

 The lowest score recorded during the original series is presumed to be a 66 by the team of Charles Nelson Reilly and Robert Clary in Episode 142.
 Reference is made at the show close by Jed Allan to the pair having "beaten" the long-standing record of 67 which was bowled by two of the Lennon Sisters.

 While not a notable score, it is also noteworthy that Frankie Avalon, in Season 1 Episode 21, successfully converted the 5-7 split in the 10th frame.

-DVD release
+Home media

 A three DVD set (containing fifteen episodes) was released on June 14, 2011 by S'More Entertainment.
 This was followed by a second volume later that year, which contained two episodes featuring the kids from The Brady Bunch playing, and a third volume of two episodes with comedians in 2012.